 The Newport Academy Treatment Teams meet daily at our teen rehab centers, to review and discuss treatment plans and individuals’ progress.
 The team shares research and results to optimize each teen’s curriculum and therapeutic growth track in recovery from teenage addiction, mental health disorders, and trauma.

-Upon admission to our residential treatment center, each adolescent is assigned an eight-person Treatment Team that develops a personalized program to ensure positive growth and sustainable healing.
+Upon admission to our residential teen treatment center, each adolescent is assigned an eight-person Treatment Team that develops a personalized program to ensure positive growth and sustainable healing.
 The Treatment Team consists of:

 2. Individual Therapist